-1 Fellows may waive the Immersion in Specialty Practice requirement in their specialty only.

-2 Residents may substitute 2 weeks in human hospital emergency and/or critical care for 2 weeks of Surgery Immersion.
-Exposure to the human hospital environment is encouraged but not required.

-3 Residents in large animal training may substitute an additional 2 weeks of Cardiology for this Neurology requirement.
+- 1 Fellows may waive the Immersion in Specialty Practice requirement in their specialty only. - 2 Residents may substitute 2 weeks in human hospital emergency and/or critical care for 2 weeks of Surgery Immersion.
+Exposure to the human hospital environment is encouraged but not required. - 3 Residents in large animal training may substitute an additional 2 weeks of Cardiology for this Neurology requirement.

-seven (7) day calendar week with each week beginning on Monday and ending on Sunday.
+Immersion Week: These weeks, by definition, require immersion of the Resident within a clinical culture.
+All E/CC immersion weeks must be completed at the approved RTF(s) as identified in the Residency Training Plan.
+It is the responsibility of program mentors to organize specific opportunities for the Resident to complete all allied specialty immersion weeks.
+Immersion time is logged as blocks of weeks under E/CC Supervision by an ACVECC (or an ECVECC) Diplomate, Specialist Supervision by a Diplomate of an allied specialty (see Definitions and Requirements), or Independent Study.
+An Immersion Week is a minimum of forty (40) hours of logged time occurring in no less than three (3) calendar days of one continuous seven (7) day period.
+A Resident may not claim more than one (1) week of training in any seven (7) day calendar week with each week beginning on Monday and ending on Sunday.
 Immersion Weeks may not overlap.
 Emergency and Critical Care Immersion must be completed as part of an approved Residency Training Program and supervised by an ACVECC (or an ECVECC) Diplomate who is in good standing with the College and affiliated with an approved Residency Training Facility.
 Emergency and Critical Care Immersion cannot be completed at an RTF's "satellite" or similarly affiliated hospital unless that facility is also independently approved as a Residency Training Facility.
 Large Animal trainees may earn 50% of their E/CC Immersion in a small animal setting.

-Key Points: Immersion weeks:
+Key Points - Immersion week:

-- Minimum of forty (40) hours occurring in no less than three (3) days of a continuous seven (7) day period - 2.
-A Resident may not claim more than one (1) week of training in any seven (7) day calendar week - 3.
-Training weeks begin on a Monday and end on a Sunday - 4.
-Immersion weeks must not overlap - 5.
-Emergency / Critical Care Immersion must occur in an approved Residency Training Facility and be supervised by an ACVECC (or an ECVECC) Diplomate in good standing with the College
+- Minimum of forty (40) hours occurring in no less than three (3) days of a continuous seven (7) day period. - A resident may not claim more than one (1) week of training in any seven (7) day calendar week. - Emergency/critical care immersion must occur in an approved Residency Training Facility, and be supervised by an ACVECC (or EVECC) diplomat in good standing with the college.